alexbt/algorithms/README.md

 Ask questions when necessary.
 You generally won’t be penalized for asking factual questions that you might otherwise look up in a reference.
 You obviously can’t ask a question like, “How do I solve this problem?” but it is acceptable to ask a question like, “I can’t remember - what format string do I use to print out a localized date?”
 While it’s better to know these things, it’s okay to ask this sort of question.
 After you’ve written the code for a problem, immediately verify that the code is correct by tracing through it with an example.
 This step demonstrates very clearly that your code works in at least one case.
 It also illustrates a logical thought process and your desire to check your work and search for bugs.
 The example may also help you flush out minor bugs in your solution.
 Make sure you check your code for all error and special cases, especially boundary conditions.
 Many error and special cases are overlooked by programmers; forgetting these cases in an interview indicates you may forget them on the job.
 For example, if you allocate memory dynamically, make sure you check that the allocation did not fail.
-(If time does not allow for extensive checking, at the very least explain that you should check for such failures.)
+(If time does not allow for extensive checking, at the very least explain that you should check for such failures..
 Covering error and special cases will impress your interviewer and help you correctly solve the problem.
 Tip Try an example, and check all error and special cases.

 Once you try an example and feel comfortable that your code is correct, the interviewer may ask you questions about what you wrote.
 Commonly, these questions focus on running time, alternative implementations, and complexity.
 If your interviewer does not ask you these questions, you should volunteer the information to show that you are cognizant of these issues.
 For example, you could say, “This implementation has linear running time, which is the best possible because I have to check all the input values.
 The dynamic memory allocation will slow it down a little, as will the overhead of using recursion.”